 There is no office. *waves hand*

-The two co-founders live in Berlin and Amsterdam.
+The two co-founders live in Berlin and Amsterdam, that's a six hour train ride apart.
 The rest of the team is spread across the globe

-This means that we do not have a shared office space, outside of the virtual one that is powered by Slack, GitHub, Markdown lists, and occasionally Skype.
+This means that we do not have a shared office space, outside of the virtual one that is powered by Slack, GitHub, and shared todo lists.
 So you can work from anywhere in the world.
+The fact that we don't have an office puts everone on equal footing, you won't be missing out on anything, as everything happens digitally, transparently, remotely, and can for most part be followed in async.

-We all meet up for company-sponsored drinks & hacks in real life about once a year.
+We do all meet up in alternating founder cities for company-sponsored drinks & hacks in real life about once a year.
 In addition we have smaller more focused meetups where it makes sense.
 This usually means finding some place central, visiting a conference together or going to each other's cities.
+If your area has decent food and Wi-Fi there's a good chance we'll be visiting!

 Mandatory AOEII Fridays